-Prerequisite: 1 year High School Math
+Prerequisite: 1 Year High School Math

-This course teaches the fundamentals of Accounting including journals, ledgers, financial reports, payroll records, and banking using 10-key calculators, activity books and computer applications.
-Students will also learn how to prepare income tax returns, and get certified through the IRS.
-Use the internet to learn how to invest your money in the stock market.
-Certificate or college credit may be earned for successful completion of this course.
+This course teaches the fundamentals of Accounting including journals, ledgers, financial reports, payroll records, and banking using activity books and computer applications.
+Students will also learn how to prepare income tax returns, and get certified through the IRS as Volunteer Return Preparers under the Volunteer Income Tax Assistance (VITA) Program.
+They will learn how to invest their money in the stock market.
+Students getting a C or better grade in this course can get units at Mount San Antonio College through the 2+2 Articulation agreement between Mt.
+SAC and the BHS Accounting Program.

-Meets the Career Technical Education Graduation Requirement Approval pending for the University of California "G" Subject Area Requirement
+Meets the Career Technical Education, Elective Graduation Requirement and for the University of California "G" Subject Area Requirement